What this page is — and what it isn't

 Use Google to generate leads — not conclusions.
 The real vetting starts after the click: training, modality, fit, pacing, consultation, and whether their answers actually make sense for someone with a trauma history.

-The real risk: well-meaning but under-equipped
+The real risk: well-meaning but under-equipped.

 Kindness matters.
 It isn't enough on its own.
 Skill and structure are what make trauma work safe.

-When everything is a specialty, it's worth a closer look
+When everything is a specialty, look closer.

 If a therapist's profile lists: